wenky2002/B_SOS_plus_SONC/README.md

 | `constSONC.m` | Builds the SONC (circuit polynomial) constraints |
 | `newtonPolytope.m` | Computes the Newton polytope of the input polynomial |
 | `partitions.m` | Generates exponent partitions used in the relaxation |

+## Examples
+The examples in this repository are based on the paper *"A Bounded Degree SOS Plus SONC Hierarchy for Polynomial Optimization."* See [Link here] for the full paper.